Baptouuuu/Sy/docs/HTTP-Library.md

   .setParser(new Sy.HTTP.HeaderParser())
   .setGenerator(new Sy.Lib.Generator.Interface());
 ```
 The manager depends on two other objects.
-The first allows to extract from the string return by `XMLHttpRequest.getAllResponseHeaders()` the list of key/value header pairs.
+The first allows to extract from the string returned by `XMLHttpRequest.getAllResponseHeaders()` the list of key/value header pairs.

 The second dependency is a generator used when initiating a new request.
 At this step, the manager associate a unique identifier to the request, so it can access it more easily in the state change listener.
 The identifier is also used to abort a request.
 In the example above, we use an instance of the generator interface, obviously this won't work as the interface does not generate content.
 You will need to use an instance that return real content, you can use [`Sy.Lib.Generator.UUID`](../src/Lib/Generator/UUID.js) (the framework use this generator for the manager) but you can build your own if you want (though remember that it must implement the above interface).